First Alert Forecast: summer weather stays very strong until this weekend

 WILMINGTON, N.C.
-(WECT) - Good Monday to you and thanks for checking into your mostly summery First Alert Forecast for the Cape Fear Region!
-For Monday, expect more sultry sunny periods, balmy northeast breezes, and afternoon temperatures cresting deep in the 80s.
+(WECT) - Good Monday afternoon to you and thanks for checking into your mostly summery First Alert Forecast for the Cape Fear Region!
+For the rest of today, expect more sultry sunny periods, balmy northeast breezes, and afternoon temperatures cresting deep in the 80s.
 Please keep an eye out as a heavy shower or locally strong storm may pop, if only briefly and in isolated cases, this afternoon.

 In the tropical Atlantic Basin...
 Hurricane Lorenzo continues to be the beastliest feature this Monday.
 Lorenzo will bring gusty rain to parts of the Azores Islands midweek and, as a post-tropical storm, to sections of northwestern Europe this weekend.
 Swell from distant Lorenzo will enhance wave and rip current activity in the Carolinas this week, so please exercise caution at local beaches.